wrappedcbdc/cngn-typescript-library/README.md

 # CNGnManager

-CNGnManager is a TypeScript library for interacting with a CNGN API.
+cNGNManager is a TypeScript library for interacting with a CNGN API.
 It provides a simple interface for various operations such as checking balance, swapping between chains, depositing for redemption, creating virtual accounts, generating wallet addresses, and more.

 ## Table of Contents